lsst-sims/sims_featureScheduler_runs2.0/baseline/README.md

 * Ideal pair time increased from 22 minutes to 33 minutes (outside of twiligt)
 * take pairs in twilight time (mixed filters, ideally spaced 15 minutes)
 * new footprint
-* increased footprint weight
-* MAF updated to use silicon rather than circle